yewstack/yew/examples/dyn_create_destroy_apps/README.md

 An example of how to create and destroy Yew apps on demand.

+## Concepts

+Demonstrates the use of the Yew app handle by dynamically creating and destroying apps.

 ## Running

 Run a debug version of this application: